Tip: Activate javascript to be able to use all functions of our website

 Cambodia

-Together with other donors and on behalf of the BMZ, KfW supports the Cambodian health reform programme and a food security programme through a type of financing known as basket funding.
+In consultation with other donors, KfW is supporting the Cambodian reform programme in the health sector and food security on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) with basket funding.
 These measures primarily aim to improve the management and quality of healthcare services and increase access for vulnerable groups within the population.
 Likewise, chronic diseases pose a growing challenge for the country.
-More than 50% of deaths are caused by chronic, non-communicable diseases, primarily cardiovascular diseases, cancer and diabetes.
+More than 50% of deaths are caused by chronic, non-communicable diseases.

 Nowhere in Asia is electricity more expensive than in Cambodia.
 Furthermore, there are regular power cuts in rural areas and T&D losses are high.
 Both factors impede economic development and mean that the energy sector has a disproportionately harmful effect on the environment.
-This is why KfW, on behalf of the BMZ, is financing investments in more efficient use of electricity, especially in relation to electricity transmission in rural areas.
+This is why KfW, on behalf of the BMZ, is financing investments in the more efficient use of electricity, especially in relation to electricity transmission in rural areas.
 This helps to increase the reliability of electricity supply and reduce T&D losses, thereby enabling additional house connections, reducing greenhouse gas emissions and thus contributing to climate change mitigation.

 Local office